seandstewart/bardly/pending/romances/pericles/11-player.md

 The gentlest winds of heaven. ...

 **PERICLES**
-...I will embrace your offer.
+...
+I will embrace your offer.

 *Exeunt*